pranigopu/pranigopu.github.io/docs/philosophy/epistemology/rationality-in-practice.md

 _Consciousness has an identity and is finite in scope and capacity._

-This is the first important fact to consider when learning to use one’s mind.
-The definite nature and the finiteness of one’s mental — and thus volitional— mechanism imply that to use one’s mind effectively, i.e. rationally, one must use it as efficiently as possible (of course, efficiency properly understood implies no cost to overall efficacy and only leads to its improvement).
-Hence, the primary method of using one’s mind is unit reduction, i.e. the process of reducing the number of conscious units held in one’s mind while retaining the whole relevant context of information; this may involve omitting many non-essential details (non-essential with respect to one’s context).
+This is the first important fact to consider when learning to use one's mind.
+The definite nature and the finiteness of one's mental and thus volitional mechanism imply that to use one's mind effectively, i.e. rationally, one must use it as efficiently as possible (of course, efficiency properly understood implies no cost to overall efficacy and only leads to its improvement).
+Hence, the primary method of using one's mind is unit reduction, i.e. the process of reducing the number of conscious units held in one's mind while retaining the whole relevant context of information; this may involve omitting many non-essential details (non-essential with respect to one's context).
 Hence, we get...

 **KEY POINT 2**:

-_Unit reduction expands the scope of one’s consciousness._
+_Unit reduction expands the scope of one's consciousness._

 **NOTE**: _Unit-reduction does not preclude the consideration of concretes (of course, since concretes are the basis of knowledge).
 On the contrary, concretes are most efficaciously handled when using unit-reduction.
 Where more concrete consideration is needed, such must be done, and where broader abstractions are more relevant, such must be done, but it is unit-reduction that gives you the capacity to understand what approach is relevant in the given context._